peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

-A read-only collection of the values of this CBOR map or array.
-To avoid potential problems, the calling code should not modify the CBOR map or array while iterating over the returned collection.
+A collection of the values of this CBOR map or array.
+To avoid potential problems, the calling code should not modify the CBOR map or array or the returned collection while iterating over the returned collection.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object is not a map or an array.

+<a id="Abs"></a>
+### Abs

+    public PeterO.Cbor.CBORObject Abs();

+<b>Deprecated.</b> Instead, convert this object to a number (with .AsNumber()), and use that number's .Abs() method.

+Gets this object's absolute value.

+<b>Return Value:</b>

+This object's absolute without its negative sign.

+<b>Exceptions:</b>

+ * System.InvalidOperationException:
+This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

 <a id="Add_object_object"></a>
 ### Add